Youka/Quietschi/README.md

 Quietschi
 -------------------------
-Small program to infect a windows user with an annoying mouse click sound.
+Tiny program to infect a windows user with an annoying mouse click sound.